H&S Statement of Responsibilities for Advisers and Advisees

 - Follow through on referrals made by your adviser (e.g., to the Office of Career Services) and be willing to discuss suggestions made by your adviser.

 Understand that your adviser is advising a number of students for whom different regulations apply.
-Therefore, advisees are ultimately responsible for knowing the academic regulations and requirements which apply to them.
+Therefore, you are ultimately responsible for knowing the academic regulations and requirements which apply to you.
 Refer to the Ithaca College Undergraduate Catalog for this information.
-Use CAPP (the College’s degree audit software) to monitor your progress toward completion of your degree.
-CAPP is available through your HomerConnect account under the link “Degree Evaluation.”
+Monitor your progress toward completion of your degree through your HomerConnect account under the link “Degree Evaluation.”